 Discovery Ranger Program

-The program of activities around the state are listed on the Discovery Ranger Program page.
-They can also be found on the Parks and Wildlife Service facebook page under 'events'.
+The free activities programs around the State are advertised from December, so keep an eye on our News and events page.

 You can also engage the services of a Discovery Ranger to visit your school, community group or event, or lead an outdoor excursion.

 Wilderness Ranger Program

-Keep your eyes open this summer for Track Rangers on our popular walking tracks.
-Five highly experienced Track Rangers are out on some of Tasmania's magnificent wilderness walking tracks to help with walker safety and to promote Leave No Trace principles.
+Keep your eyes open this summer for Wilderness Rangers on our popular back country walking tracks.
+Thirteen highly experienced Wilderness Rangers are out on some of Tasmania's magnificent wilderness walking tracks to help with walker safety and to promote Leave No Trace principles.

-Be sure to say hello if you see a Track Ranger as they have a strong knowledge of the park.
-They will help you with your questions and can interpret the natural and cultural heritage of the area for you.
+Be sure to say hello if you see a Wilderness Ranger as they have a strong knowledge of the park.
+They will help you with your questions and can interpret the natural and cultural heritage of the area for you .